tuscar2001/tuscar2001.github.io/_posts/2018-02-04-welcome-to-tauseef-blog.markdown

 First of all, Thank you for stopping by.

 # Who am I?
-Hi, I am `Tauseef Jamadar`, a *Software Engineer* and a *Technology Enthusiast* from Chico, CA who loves to write software to build great products and help business succeed with their goals.
+Hi, I am `Oscar Adimi`, a *Data Scientist*  from Redmond, WA who loves to build  great AI and Machine Learning models and help business succeed with their goals.

-I was born in Mumbai, India and travelled to the United States for my masters program in Computer Science from [CSU, Chico][csu-chico] and graduated with Honors in the year 2011.
+I was born in Cotonou, Benin and travelled to the United States for my masters program in Mathematics and Actuarial Science from Roosevelt University and graduated in the year 2011.

-I have over 8 years professional experience developing for the web and mobile platforms.
+I have over 6 years professional experience building Machine Learning models.
 I am aspiring to learn, grow and share the knowledge.
-I started real world programming from the year 2010, since then I have come far and learnt a lot.
 I am constantly looking to work on exciting projects.

-#### I believe in the statement -
+#### I believe in God the father and that Jesus Christ is my savior -
-> "Programming is limited to your imagination"
+> "For all have sinned, and come short of the glory of God"

 # What is this site about?